OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/aras.md

 **Remote ID Synchronization**

 * In Aras, custom entity types don't have Item Number (which stores Display Id) field by default.
-Hence, in such cases, OpsHub Integration Manager will use entity's Internal Id as Remote Id to be synchronized to the other end system.
+Hence, in such cases, <code class="expression">space.vars.SITENAME</code> will use entity's Internal Id as Remote Id to be synchronized to the other end system.
 * To show the 'Display Id' as Remote Id, it is required to add the Item Number field in Aras.
   Refer to [Add Item Number Field](aras.md#set-item-number-for-custom-entity) for more details.